oracle/nosql-python-sdk/docs/tables.rst

 query language.

 To execute a query use the :func:`borneo.NoSQLHandle.query` method.
-For example, to execute a *SELECT* query to read data from your table:
+For example, to execute a *SELECT* query to read data from your table, a :class:`borneo.QueryResult` contains a list of results.
+And if the :func:`borneo.QueryRequest.is_done` returns False, there may be more results, so queries should generally be run in a loop.
+It is possible for single request to return no results but the query still not done, indicating that the query loop should continue.
+For example:

 .. code-block:: pycon